-Boxplot of THY1+ fibroblast enrichment in the synovial membrane according to the response to anti-TNF therapy at week 20.
+Boxplot of THY1+ fibroblast enrichment in the synovial membrane in our patient cohort at baseline according to the response to anti-TNF therapy.
 The estimated proportion of THY1+ fibroblasts is not significantly associated with the response to anti-TNF therapy (P=0.49).

+Supplementary Figure 4.
+Cell types associated with anti-TNF response: differences at week 20.